So what's the best water

 You may have your coffee knowledge down.
 From being a flavour aficionado to owning the latest and the best barista gear, yet have you ever considered another addition to creating the ideal cup of coffee?
 That’s right, we’re talking about the water you use, and it turns out whether you choose tap, distilled or filtered, it can make one hell of a big difference to your brew.

 What seems like a simple coffee component, actually can get quite scientific when you factor in specific taste.
-For instance, In certain cases two alternate cups made with exactly the same beans can taste completely parallel to each other when made from different water sources.
+For instance, In certain cases two alternate cups made with exactly the same beans can taste completely different to each other when made from different water sources.
 Try it yourself, simply brew your favourite coffee with tap water, and then try with bottled mineral water, does it taste different?
-We can bet it does!
+We bet it does!

 The fact is, one cup of coffee is actually 98 percent water, meaning once you’ve carefully chosen the roast and origin of your beans, the water you pair them with can make way more of a difference to the flavour than first thought.
 This is because water basically acts as a solvent when combined with your coffee, causing a very low key chemical reaction to extract the flavours of the beans.